kaiocp/lawsuit-finder-challenge/COMMENTS.md

 To make the input where the user will type the CNJ identifier to find a lawsuit I've decided to use **InputMask** to put a mask on this input.

+## Styles
+As this is a service that is related to a field known for being more "serious" I've decided to go with a sober color palette (https://coolors.co/palette/0c101b-0d1f35-102a45-c2c2c2-eaeaeb-d39b22) and typographies (Montserrat and OpenSans).